How You Can Find Purpose and Make a Difference by Volunteering

 Reading Buddies at Julia de Burgos Elementary School, a partner of Historic Fair Hill, a non-profit organization in North Philadelphia that promotes literacy in local schools, read with children in grades K–4 every week.
 Volunteers are assigned to a classroom and have monthly meetings for training and support.
 Applications are being accepted for this program.
 Contact Jean Warrington for more information.

 TTN Children's Book Drive

-In Fall 2020 TTN Philadelphia will hold its Third Annual Children’s Book Drive to provide greatly needed books to Historic Fair Hill, a non-profit organization in North Philadelphia that promotes literacy in local schools.
+TTN Philadelphia will hold its Third Annual Children’s Book Drive from Monday October 5 through Friday October 16 2020.
+As in 2018 and 2019 when more than 600 books were collected each year, the drive will provide greatly needed books to Historic Fair Hill (HFH), a non-profit organization in North Philadelphia that promotes literacy in local schools.

 The TTN Children’s Book Drive complements the other TTN initiatives which support Read by 4th, the city-wide program described above.

-Watch the TTN Philadelphia Chapter Event Calendar in September and October for details on how to donate books to this worthy cause.
+Watch the TTN Philadelphia Chapter Event Calendar in September and October for details on how to provide books for this worthy cause.

 A way to assure that your nice clothing is used for a great purpose is to make a tax-deductible clothing donation to Career Wardrobe for women and men who are entering the work force.